 - 1 pound fresh asparagus trimmed and cut into 1½" pieces

 - minced chives for garnish optional

-- brown rice
+- 3 cups brown rice cooked to package directions

-Melt the butter in a large skillet over medium heat.
+- Melt the butter in a large skillet over medium heat.

-Add the shrimp and the next 9 ingredients.
-Cook, stirring occasionally until the shrimp are pink and opaque, and the asparagus are tender crisp (approximately 5-7 minutes)
+- Cook, stirring occasionally until the shrimp are pink and opaque, and the asparagus are tender-crisp (approximately 5-7 minutes).

-- To serve, spoon over brown rice, and garnish with garlic toast and chopped chives (optional)
+- To serve, spoon over brown rice, and garnish with garlic toast and chopped chives (optional).

 I sincerely hope you've enjoyed today's easy dinner recipe for Shrimp and Asparagus as much as I've enjoyed bringing it to you!

 Thank you so much for visiting me today in my Kudos Kitchen.
 I hope you found something you'll love and that you'll come back and visit me often.
 There is always room for you around my table!